January 31 is far from the Brexit saga cut-off, creative freelancers cautioned

 “Businesses will benefit from thinking ahead to the possible effects and implications of Brexit on their commercial contracts,” said the advisory -- A City Law Firm, speaking yesterday.

-In a statement to FreelanceUK yesterday, the advisory tabled some questions that enterprises with commercial agreements in place should be asking themselves, potentially even before next Friday’s cut-off too.
+In a statement to FreelanceUK, the advisory tabled some questions that enterprises with commercial agreements in place should be asking themselves, potentially even before next Friday’s cut-off too.

 “Is a 'Brexit' clause required, and where does your company stand on international trading…?” it asked.
 “Is doing 'nothing' an option too and if so, what could be the impact on your business if you don't prepare?”